WinkTPG: An Execution Framework for Multi-Agent Path Finding Using Temporal Reasoning: Theoretical Analysis

 \section{Theoretical Analysis}

-\begin{theorem} [Completeness of \planner and \uncertainPlanner] Given a collision-free MAPF plan, \planner and \uncertainPlanner return a feasible solution in finite time, though it may be suboptimal. \end{theorem} \begin{proof} As shown in~\cref{method:conflict_edge}, our method of determining the split time ensures that we can always find a valid speed profile in each iteration.
-Since $\mathcal{G}$ is guaranteed to be a directed acyclic graph~\cite{honig2016multi}, if there are locked vertices in $\mathcal{G}$, there is at least one conflicting edge originating from an unlocked vertex to a locked vertex.
+\begin{theorem} [Completeness of \planner and \uncertainPlanner] Given a collision-free and cycle-conflict-free MAPF plan, \planner and \uncertainPlanner terminate in finite time and produce a kinodynamically feasible solution that preserves all precedence constraints. \end{theorem} \begin{proofsketch} We first establish the existence of a feasible solution by leveraging proof from~\cite{honig2016multi,honig2019warehouse}.
+As shown in these works, if the original MAPF plan is collision-free and cycle-conflict-free, then a kinodynamically feasible set of speed profile that preserves all precedence constraints exists.
+We now prove termination of \planner.
+As shown in~\cref{method:conflict_edge}, our method of determining the split time ensures that we can always find a valid speed profile in each iteration.
+Since $\mathcal{G}$ is guaranteed to be a directed acyclic graph, if there are locked vertices in $\mathcal{G}$, there is at least one conflicting edge originating from an unlocked vertex to a locked vertex.
 So when we replan for the agent associated with this unlocked vertex, \planner guarantees progress by satisfying at least this conflicting edge.
 Therefore, \planner is guaranteed to unlock all vertices after a finite number of iterations.
 That is, kTPG is complete and guarantees to find feasible solutions.
-For \uncertainPlanner, incorporating a safety margin does not affect the existence of a valid speed profile in each iteration, making the completeness of \planner unchanged. \end{proof}
+For \uncertainPlanner, incorporating a safety margin does not affect the existence of a valid speed profile in each iteration, making the completeness of \planner unchanged. \end{proofsketch}

-\begin{theorem} [Completeness of \mymethod] Given a collision-free MAPF plan, \mymethod ensures that all agents reach their goal locations without collisions in finite time. \end{theorem} \begin{proof} In each planning window, feasibility is ensured by allowing each agent to retain and follow its previously computed speed profile up to the last vertex from the previous window.
-Based on the reasoning in~\cref{method:conflict_edge}, we ensure that, for each agent, a valid speed profile exists for each agent in the current window, enabling it to wait at the final vertex of the previous window before proceeding.
+\begin{theorem} [Completeness of \mymethod] Given a collision-free and cycle-conflict-free MAPF plan, \mymethod ensures that, under the adopted execution timing uncertainty model, all agents reach their goal locations in finite time, while precedence satisfaction and collision-free execution are preserved according to the guarantees provided by that model. \end{theorem} \begin{proofsketch} In each planning window, feasibility is ensured by allowing each agent to retain and follow its previously computed speed profile up to the last vertex from the previous window.
+Based on the reasoning in~\cref{method:conflict_edge}, we ensure that, for each agent, a valid speed profile exists in the current window, enabling it to wait at the final vertex of the previous window before proceeding.
 As shown in~\cref{theorem:1}, at least one agent makes progress in each set of speed profiles.
-Thus, \mymethod completes in finite time with a bounded number of \uncertainPlanner calls. \end{proof}
+Thus, \mymethod completes in finite time with a bounded number of \uncertainPlanner calls. \end{proofsketch}